Inspiration

 A matcha whisk, a bowl of matcha, and a red ladle on a plate

-For many, matcha is synonymous with Kyoto.
-Especially in Uji, there are numerous workshops where participants can enjoy learning to grind and prepare matcha green tea.
-Uji is easy to access from Kyoto City; it can be reached in 17 minutes on the JR Nara Line.
+For many, matcha is synonymous with Uji in Kyoto.
+Uji has numerous places where visitors can learn how to grind or prepare matcha green tea.
+Visit Uji, which is only about a 20-minute train ride from Kyoto Station on the JR Nara Line.

 A collage showing how to prepare matcha green tea, from whisking the tea to drinking it